-Every year August Google unveils its new android version which plays with the minds of technology geeks.
-Expectations with Google’s operating system are so high, not only the experts but everybody looks at what new Google is delivering this time.
-It all started with Android development of 1.5 cupcakes, 1.6 doughnuts, and 2.0 eclair and we have now officially made our lives sweet with these desserts.
+Every year in August, Google unveils its new android version which plays with the minds of technology geeks.
+Expectations with Google’s operating system are so high, not only the experts but every user looks at what new Google is delivering this time.
+It all started with the Android development of 1.5 cupcakes, 1.6 doughnuts, and 2.0 eclairs, and we have now officially made our lives sweet with these desserts.

-Similarities & Differences between Android Pie and Oreo
+Differences between Android Pie and Oreo

-6. Between Android 9 vs Android 8, Android 9 pie makes the control of background power usage by applications more visible with a mode called an adaptive battery.
+6. Between Android 9 and Android 8, Android 9 pie makes the control of background power usage by applications more visible with a mode called an adaptive battery.
 This designs itself according to how often an app is being used.

-Google has made changes in push notifications features like each year.
-In Android 9.0, Google has introduced a person class that enables one to identify the people involved in a conversation.
-Google has also introduced smart replies in order to make replies and conversations more accessible and easy.
-Google has let in multi-camera support for devices with dual front or dual back cameras, both.
-The features allow the user to do things like seamless zoom, bokeh and stereo vision.
-So, there are many things on which Google has worked and come up with new features.
+Google has made changes in push notifications features each year.
+It introduced a person class in Android 9.0, that enables one to identify the people involved in a conversation and also smart replies to make replies and conversations more accessible and easy.
+Google has let in multi-camera support for devices with dual front or dual back cameras.
+The features allow the users to do things like seamless zoom, bokeh, and stereo vision.
+So, there are many things that Google has worked on and come up with new features.
 Android developers have a lot to do with the new updates.
-Here’s everything you need to know about the android 9 vs android 8.
+Here’s everything you need to know about android 9 vs android 8.